whereiskurt/subastion/README.md

 - Move module outputs of PEM files from terraform/modules to the environment/ area
 - All module outputs to the environment folder!
+- In the destroy from aws_bluegreen remove the green/blue subastion keys from vault